Lighthouse Vision

 As we age, we start to notice changes in our health and well-being.
 One common issue that many people face is dry eye disease.
 This condition can be uncomfortable and even painful.
-In this blog, we will explore the connection between aging and dry eye disease and how you can manage uncomfortable symptoms.
+In this blog, we will explore the connection between aging and dry eyes and how you can manage uncomfortable symptoms.

 Decreased tear production